← All Articles

 The short version

 You only need a few fly fishing knots to cover everything: the improved clinch knot (tie the fly to the tippet), the surgeon's knot (join two pieces of tippet/leader), the loop-to-loop connection (leader to fly line), and a non-slip loop knot (for more fly movement).
-The golden rule for all of them: wet the knot before you cinch it — a dry knot generates heat, weakens, and fails on the fish.
-Master these four and you're rigged for any North Georgia trout trip.
+The golden rule for all of them: wet the knot before you cinch it — a dry knot generates friction heat, weakens, and fails on the fish.
+Master these four, learn the arbor knot and nail knot once for setup, and you're rigged for any North Georgia trout trip.
 On a guided trip the guide ties and re-ties for you.

 What fly fishing knots do you actually need?

 Most anglers get by with four knots — one for each connection in the system.
-You don't need a huge repertoire; you need a few you can tie reliably, even with cold hands:
+You don't need a huge repertoire; you need a few you can tie reliably, even with cold hands at first light on the Toccoa tailwater.
+The fly line system runs in a chain from the reel to the fly, and each link in that chain has a job:

-The single most important knot rule: wet every knot before tightening — friction heat from a dry cinch is what makes knots fail on a fish.
+The single most important knot rule: wet every knot before tightening.
+Friction heat from a dry cinch is what burns and weakens the line right at the knot, and that is where most break-offs happen.

-Tippet → leader (cleaner)Blood knotNeater for similar diameters
+Tippet → leader (cleaner)Blood knotSurgeon's when diameters differ or hands are cold

 How do you tie the improved clinch knot?